shenhfhep/Hong-Fei_Shen.github.io/_pages/about.md

   - /about.html
 ---

 I'm currently a postdoc at the Institute of High Energy Physics and the China Center of Advanced Science and Technology.
 I got my Ph.D degree from the Institute of High Energy Physics in 2023, supervised by Prof. Hai-Bo Li.
+After my graduation, I was awarded the BESIII Ph.D Thesis Award for my contribution to the collaboration.

 I'm a member of the international collaboration BESIII, working on hyperon physics.